takenet/blip-docs/source/includes/en/extensions/scheduler.md

 ## Schedule

-The **scheduler** extensions allows the chatbot to schedule messages to be sent in specific date and time on its behalf.
+The **scheduler** extension allows the chatbot to schedule messages to be sent in specific date and time on its behalf.
 Any type of message to any destination can be scheduled, including **broadcast** messages (to a distribution list).
 The scheduling time must be done in the GMT timezone.
 Any received notification from a scheduled message is forwarded to the chatbot.

-To use **scheduler** extension features send a command with the following properties:
+To use **scheduler** extension features, send a command with the following properties:

 | Name | Description |
 |---------------------------------|--------------|